matthewjf/kungfuchess/README.md

 Click a piece to select it and click the target position to move it.
 Any available piece can be moved at any time.

 A delay starts at the end of a piece's move.
 During this delay, a piece is unavailable to move until the delay is over.
+The delay amount is determined by the selected speed setting.

 The game ends when either King is taken.